danthegoodman1/icedb/README.md

 IceDB will track the running schema natively.
 One caveat to this functionality is that if you remove a column as a part of a partition rewrite and that column never returns, IceDB will not remove that from the schema.

+### Separation of log and data

+You can use the optional `log_s3_client` to use a different S3 client for log files.
+All instances of IceDB MUST have the same configuration in this regard.

+This is useful for when you may want to have the log in lower-latency time to first byte storage like S3 single zone express, but keep the data in lower cost storage like normal S3.

 ## Usage